Turkey: Wildfires fueled by strong winds | DW | 29.07.2021

 Officials say none of Antalya's seaside resorts — highly popular vacation destinations for Russian and European tourists — have been directly affected by the fires.

 Like other southern regions, summer wildfires are a common occurrence in Turkey.
-Though many begin by natural causes, other have been blamed on arson.
+Though many begin by natural causes, others have been blamed on arson.

 js/aw (AP, dpa)